Metrics to consider

 A strong management team displays a good track record of creating value for unitholders.
 This is demonstrated by a growing DPU, a growing NAV or a combination of the two.
 For example, a good REIT manager can choose to embark on initiatives to spruce up their older assets in order to improve tenant quality, which in turn creates more value for investors.

 This is the REIT’s debt-to-total property value; leverage.
-S-REITs have a regulated gearing limit of 45%.
+On 16 April 2020, MAS raised the aggregate leverage limit of S-REITs from 45% to 50%.

 A REIT’s NAV is associated with the value of its underlying real estate assets.
 This ratio gives an indication of whether the REIT is currently overvalued or undervalued with respect to its intrinsic value.